Madina1219/CASA0018-Deep-Learning-for-Sensor-Networks/README.md

 ## 🎬 Demo

-A short demo video (`demo.mov`) shows the full end-to-end pipeline: a tomato image is shown to the laptop webcam, the model classifies it, and the lamp glows green / amber / red in real time.
+A short demo video shows the full end-to-end pipeline: a tomato image is shown to the laptop webcam, the model classifies it, and the lamp glows green / amber / red in real time.

-> 📹 **Watch:** [Watch the demo](Media/Enclosure-and-Components/demo.mov) in this repository.
+> 📹 **Watch:** [demo.mov](Media/Enclosure%20%2B%20Components/demo.mov) in this repository.

 ---